maxsolomonhenry/lucidkaraoke/README.md

 1. __Scale__: PO incubation process hands off to standard sprint cycle, with feature fine-tuning driven by user stories and story points, prioritized by backlog grooming.
 This cycle continues until product is ready for launch.

+See the readme below for an initial proof of concept project in JUCE.

 # LucidKaraoke

 **Transform any song into your personal karaoke experience with AI-powered voice conversion**